-- 1. To promote responsible professional mobility for psychologists in all ASPPB jurisdictions; - 2.
-To continue implementation and review of the E.Passport, IPC, CPQ, and Credentials Bank; - 3.
-To review applications for the E.Passport, IPC and CPQ programs; and - 4.
-To keep jurisdictions apprised of developments and issues affecting mobility and continue to offer proactive resolutions to member jurisdictions on emerging professional and legal issues relevant to mobility.
+- 1. Promote responsible professional mobility for psychologists in all ASPPB jurisdictions. - 2.
+Continue implementation and review of the E.Passport, IPC, CPQ, and Credentials Bank. - 3.
+Review applications and determine eligibility for the E.Passport, IPC and CPQ programs; and - 4.
+Apprise jurisdictions of developments and issues affecting mobility as well as offer proactive resolutions to member jurisdictions on emerging professional and legal issues relevant to mobility.